davewall8/DiningRoom/README.md

 # Server Response Format
 For all the movement commands and "quit", the servers response is to echo that command, but in uppercase.
 Eg., In respons to a "collisions" request, the server's response is the usual T<length><response string>.
 The response string is either
-  "collisions: 0",
+  "COLLISIONS: 0",
-or if there is a collision, (I've removed the extra linefeeds below):
+or if there is a collision, (I've removed the extra linefeeds):
 "CONTACTS: , tableClone (UnityEngine.GameObject), 4
 (0.2, 0.4, 0.4)
 (-0.2, 0.4, 0.4)